jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

     * an instruction with an invalid combination of instruction and function code
     * an attempt to access an invalid address, either for instruction fetch or data read or write
 *  In a pipelined system, exception handling involves several subtleties:
-    * First, it is possible to have exceptions triggered by multiple instructions simultaneously.
+    * 1. it is possible to have exceptions triggered by multiple instructions **simultaneously**.
         * E.g., during one cycle of pipeline operation, we could have a halt instruction in the fetch stage, and the data memory could report an out-of-bounds data address for the instruction in the memory stage.
         * We must determine which of these exceptions the processor should report to the operating system.
         * The basic rule is to put priority on the exception triggered by the instruction that is furthest along the pipeline.
-    * A second subtlety occurs when an instruction is first fetched and begins execution, causes an exception, and later is canceled due to a mispredicted branch.
+    * 2. subtlety occurs when an instruction is first fetched and begins execution, causes an exception, and later is canceled due to a **mispredicted** branch.
-    * A third subtlety arises because a pipelined processor updates different parts of the system state in different stages.
-It is possible for an instruction following one causing an exception to alter some part of the state before the excepting instruction completes.
+    * 3. arises because a pipelined processor updates different parts of the system state in different stages.
+It is possible for an instruction following one causing an exception to **alter** some part of the state before the excepting instruction completes.
         * E.g.,
             * Code
                 ```